gmurayama/AutomatoCelularWolfram/README.md

   <img src="https://cloud.githubusercontent.com/assets/6378201/12784424/c802e218-ca4c-11e5-934a-009de3191f31.png" alt="Mamadou"/>
 </p>

-A modification of the original Game of Life rules where the birth rules include all values superior to 3, start with simple patterns such as a cross and watch the automata evolve in lovely patterns.
+A modification of the original Game of Life rules where the birth rules include all values above 3, start with simple patterns such as a cross and watch the automata evolve in very intresting patterns.

 ## Gnarl (1/1)
 <p align="center">